 Please check whether your scholarship includes insurance.
 If this is not the case and you also cannot prove adequate coverage from your home insurance provider, you will need to obtain private health insurance in Germany.

-In most cases, you will need to cover the medical costs up front and are reimbursed as soon as the health insurance provider receives your claim.
+In most cases, you will need to cover the medical costs up front and they will be reimbursed as soon as the health insurance provider receives your claim.

 You can find a list of both short-term and long-term policies on the right.